openwallet-foundation-labs/identity-credential/README.md

 ## Identity Credential Libraries

-The project includes libraries written in Java and Kotlin:
+The project includes libraries written in Kotlin:

 - `identity` provides the core building blocks and which can also be used in server-side environments.